Melese-V-Book/CONSHER-Public-Proof-Surface-Preview/README.md

 ## Current authorization status

-Public exposure is not authorized.
+This repository is a bounded static public proof-surface preview for limited external inspectability.

+Limited external visibility is active with limits.

 Public release is not authorized.

-GitHub publication is not authorized.

 LinkedIn announcement is not authorized.

-This package is only a public-exposure candidate manifest and final public-safe package review set for later review.
+Operational use, implementation, deployment, certification readiness, expert validation, stakeholder endorsement, heritage conservation advice, visitor guidance, public-safety instruction, and production-substrate status are not authorized.

+This repository may be read only as a bounded proof-surface demonstration showing boundary behavior: what was admitted, refused, downgraded, blocked, kept non-binding, and prevented from becoming consequence-bearing.